 Soak the wooden skewers in water while prepping (for at least 30 minutes).

-Cut the pineapple into 1½ inch wedges.
+Cut the veggies and pineapple into pieces large pieces.

 This is a sponsored conversation written by me on behalf of Soy Vay.
 The opinions and text are all mine.